 She knew the Jewish Scriptures, especially the stories and prayers in them, and was aware of the women in these stories, many of them favorite role models.

 Mary probably knew the stories and prayers by heart, rather than by reading them.
-Reading was a specialized skill, necessary for men so that they could read the Torah, but not necessary for women, who were concerned with developing more practical skills.
+Reading was a specialized skill, necessary for men so that they could read the Torah, but not necessary for women, who developed more practical skills.

 Reconstruction of an ancient Middle Eastern village